jianwen-android/notes-sst-/Physics/Practical/Planning.md

 - Typically a constant that needs to be found
 	- Questions can be asking you to find the gradient
 	- Or find a constant that can be found through the gradient

+## Gradient (At a point on a curve)

+- Draw a tangent to find the gradient at the point

 [[Things to note]]